thindil/hunter/CONTRIBUTING.md

 11 - Documentation footer.
 Hunter uses `-- ****` for closing documentation.

 How to generate the code documentation is described in main *README.md* file.

-### Code submission

-Preferred way to submit your code is clone repository and then open new pull proposal at <https://github.com/thindil/hunter/compare>.
-But if you prefer, you can send your code by mail too (email address is at top of this file).
-In that situation, please append to your mail patch file with changes.

 ## Additional debugging options